DominikBBB/PP1-Saxon-Palace/README.md

 I would like to thank:

 - My mentor Chris Quinn for his helpful and valuable feedback and guidance and great support,
+- Tutor support at Code Institute for their support,
-- Slack #polish-community and #jan-2022-sb-5p groups for their suggestions and support.
+- Slack #polish-community and #jan-2022-sb-5p groups for their suggestions and creative feedback,
+- Friends and family for helping me with testing and mental support.

 [Back to Table Of Contents](#table-of-contents)